TeamCM/GEBL/README.md

 Good Enough Bootloader
 ================================
-Good Enough BootLoader is a Multi-boot Bootloader configured with config files.
+Good Enough BootLoader is a Multi-boot Bootloader for OpenComputers.

 ## Features:
 - Arguments system